mkeeneth/Battleship/README.md

 ## About

 This is a player vs. computer JavaScript implementation of Battleship.
-It has been written completely in native Javascript and uses no other libraries.
+It has been written completely in JavasScript and uses no frameworks or libraries.

 It was tested in the recent versions of Chrome, Firefox and Edge.
 Internet Explorer is not supported.